 You can contact your local news stations and newspapers.
 This is who organizations who give out school supplies contact when they want to get the word out about their program.
 If your local media isn't aware of any programs, they will most likely be able to do the footwork to find out where those programs are.

 If you are a military family, Operation Homefront partners up with Dollar Tree every year to give out free backpacks and school supplies.
-You can register for the upcoming Back-to-School Brigades so you can take advantage of this fantastic program.
+You can register for Back-to-School Brigade to take advantage of this fantastic program.

 Watch for Free After-Rebate Deals

 If you're looking to stretch your back-to-school budget, watching for free after-rebate deals will help you score quite a few free school supplies.

-Many stores offer free after rebate deals on school supplies and you'll need to watch your Sunday circulars to see if there are any deals for the week.
-Staples stores have a program called Staples Easy Rebates that makes it really easy to get free school supplies during July and August.
+Many stores offer free after-rebate deals on school supplies and you'll need to watch your Sunday circulars to see if there are any deals for the week.
+Staples has a program called Easy Rebates that makes it really easy to get free school supplies during July and August.

 Free after-rebate items can make stores money because so many people forget to send in the rebate.
 Make sure that you submit your rebate so you get your money back or your school supplies won't be free after all.

-Don't hesitate to take advantage of free after rebate school supplies that's not on your child's school supply list this year.
+Don't hesitate to take advantage of free after-rebate school supplies that aren't on your child's school supply list this year.
 Put it away for next year or better yet, donate it so someone else who needs it can benefit.

 Spend Mere Cents on School Supplies